For weeks Osprey teased the new era of backpacks, and when the UNLTD products finally went live fans of the brand were..skeptical.

 Initial Reactions

-And with that quote, the statement was made that these new backpacks would be different than what would be expected in the industry, especially since the backpacking community has become uber-obsessed with getting loads as light as possible like it’s some sort of race.
+With that quote, it was stated that these new backpacks would be different from what would be expected in the industry, especially since the backpacking community has become uber-obsessed with getting loads as light as possible, like it’s some sort of race.
 These are not that.

 So let’s address the weight of the packs themselves.
 For example: